 We’re going to look at these individually in further detail below.
 But first, we’re going to compare the two directly.

-- SolarWinds Network Bandwidth Analyzer Pack (FREE TRIAL) Essential network bandwidth analysis and performance monitoring tools comprising of the Network Performance Monitor and the NetFlow Traffic Analyzer
+- SolarWinds Network Bandwidth Analyzer Pack EDITOR’S CHOICE Essential network bandwidth analysis and performance monitoring tools comprising of the Network Performance Monitor and the NetFlow Traffic Analyzer.
+Start a 30-day free trial.

 - SolarWinds Flow Tool Bundle (FREE TOOL BUNDLE) Free tool for monitoring flow traffic within the network.

-- Paessler PRTG QoS Round Trip Sensor (FREE TRIAL) Analyze the quality of network connection that communicates via two network probes
+- Paessler PRTG QoS Round Trip Sensor Analyze the quality of the network connection that communicates via two network probes.

 - 1 The Relationship Between Throughput, Latency, and Bandwidth